podonoghue/usbdm-eclipse-makefiles-build-4.10.6.250/README.md

 The projects in the following directories are Eclipse projects and should be imported into Eclipse to build.
 It is suggested that you use EGit to do this.

-Projects require Xerces-3-1-1, MinGW, TCL
+Projects require Xerces-3-1-1, MinGW, TCL and wxWidgets